smallab/raspicam-meets-cinder-on-raspi4/README.md

 ——————————————————

 If you're planning on running your app on a different Pi than your dev Pi (i.e. a production Pi) make sure to copy-paste the compiled BasicApp and copy-paste the resources folder and the assets folder *right besides* that compiled BasicApp.
-Once pasted on the new Pi, make the BasicApp executable with `sudo chmod -x ~/Desktop/your_folder_name/BasicApp`.
+Once pasted on the new Pi, make the BasicApp executable with `sudo chmod +x ~/Desktop/your_folder_name/BasicApp`.